EXPLORE | A Day in Portland, Maine Among Locals

 The Honey Paw has earned foodie fame

 For a small city, Portland has received some serious recognition for its restaurants, which have been reviewed in national newspapers like The New York Times.
-You should definitely weather the long lines to get into Duckfat, Portland's most beloved casual eatery serving up some of the city's finest food, most of it fried in—you guessed it—duck fat.
-The Belgian fries served alongside a palette of fancy mayos, Poutine topped with velvety duck gravy, and "the original" duckfat milkshake (thankfully no real duck fat in here, just Tahitian vanilla and creamy homemade gelato) are rich, indulgent, and the farthest from a kale salad you could possibly get.
+You should weather the long lines to get into Duckfat, Portland’s most beloved casual eatery serving up some of the city’s finest food, most of it fried in—you guessed it—duck fat.
+The Belgian fries served alongside a palette of fancy mayos, Poutine topped with velvety duck gravy, and “the original” duckfat milkshake (thankfully no real duck fat in here, just Tahitian vanilla and creamy homemade gelato) are rich, indulgent, and the farthest from a kale salad you could possibly get.
 Also worth trying are The Honey Paw, which serves up a variety of delectable Asian noodle and rice dishes from Vietnamese Pho to Chinese congee, and Fore Street, an upscale farm-to-table joint with a seasonally rotating menu.

 Bar hop